ashutoshgngwr/docker-gcloud-kubectl/README.md

 [![travis-ci badge][4]][5]
 A docker image configuration with Google Cloud SDK and Kubernetes CLI pre-installed.

+### Warning

+This docker image is neither optimized for nor meant to be used in production.
+I did this in hopes of getting a better grasp of Docker containers. :)

 ## Use case

 This image was built in an attempt to simplify _docker-in-docker (`dind`)_ based CI/CD pipelines when using [Google Container Registry][1] for [Docker][2] image hosting and/or [Kubernetes][3] for container orchestration.